Mallika Sherawat: Career

 In 2009, Sherawat starred in a Hollywood film named Hisss, co-starring Irrfan Khan and directed by Jennifer Lynch.
 The story, based on the legend of Nāga, is an independent co-production between the United States and India.
 Endeavour Independent bought the distribution rights of Hisss.
 Sherawat promoted it with live snakes at the Cannes Film Festival 2010.
 Hisss was released in all major Indian languages on 22 October 2010.

-Sherawat starred in another Hollywood film, Politics of Love, aka Love, Barack, directed by William Dear.
-She plays Aretha Gupta, a devoted local Obama volunteer coordinator.
+Sherawat starred in another Hollywood film, Politics of Love, directed by William Dear.
+She played Aretha Gupta, a devoted local Obama volunteer coordinator.
 The film is a romantic comedy set during Barack Obama's campaign for the US presidency.
-A first look of Love, Barack was unveiled by Sherawat at Cannes 2010.
+A first look of Politics of Love was unveiled by Sherawat at Cannes 2010.
 It was released in 2011.

 Sherawat won the 2008 Renaissance Artist Award at the 16th Annual Diversity Awards held in California.
 On 14 August 2009, Sherawat received honorary citizenship of Los Angeles in recognition of her career achievements and charitable work.

-In 2012 Sherawat featured with American pop star Bruno Mars in his parody video of Salt-n-Pepa's "Whatta Man" for the comedy website Funny or Die.
+In 2012, Sherawat featured with American pop star Bruno Mars in his parody video of Salt-n-Pepa's "Whatta Man" for the comedy website Funny or Die.

+In 2014, she appeared as an Afghan woman on the American series Hawaii Five-0.

+She participated in the second season of the reality show, The Traitors India in 2026.

 Personal life

 During her brief stint as an air hostess, Sherawat married Delhi-based pilot Karan Singh Gill in 1997.
 She later divorced him.
-She kept her marriage a secret as the stigma of divorce would've prevented her rise in Bollywood.
+She kept her marriage a secret as the stigma of divorce would have prevented her rise in Bollywood.
 She dated French real estate agent Cyrille Auxenfans in 2017.